 - 1. Move the machine to a level surface. - 2.
-Stop the engine and wait for all moving parts to stop.
+Stop the engine and wait for all moving parts to stop. - 3.
+Disconnect the spark plug wire.
+Refer to Replacing the Spark Plug.

 Checking the Engine Oil Level

 Service Interval: Before each use or daily-Check the engine oil level and add oil if necessary.